-Following the Visioning the Avenue Workshop and Report in 2010, the DAA undertook a number of momentum projects to make positive, visible change on the Avenue.
+Following the Visioning the Avenue Workshop and Report in 2010, the Downtown Alliance undertook a number of momentum projects to make positive, visible change on the Avenue.
 The following is a list of project accomplishments:

 Congress Avenue Banners